Meeting the ever-changing needs of the 21st century’s cities

 - Regional Policy Study and Visit in the Greater Bay Area

-- Understanding Social Indicators and Social Policies
+- Understanding Metropolitan Indicators and Social Policies

 - Ageing Policies in Greater China

 In addition, students can now either choose to study the general masters programme or opt for a new Concentration in Environment and Sustainability.